Grow your family with help from reciprocal IVF

-Reciprocal in vitro fertilization (IVF) is a reproductive option available for same-sex female couples.
-While intrauterine insemination (IUI) is a very successful treatment option for female couples, it means one partner has little physical involvement in the process.
-Reciprocal IVF, however, allows both partners to be physically involved in conception.
+Reciprocal IVF is a lesbian fertility treatment.
+While intrauterine insemination (IUI) is a very successful option for female couples, it means one partner has little physical involvement in the process.
+However, this treatment allows both partners to physically take part in conception.

-With this arrangement, one partner will donate her eggs, thus serving as the egg donor and supplying the genetic makeup of the child.
-The other partner will be the recipient of the embryo (created once the egg is fertilized with donor sperm) and will carry the pregnancy.
+With this arrangement, one partner will donate her eggs.
+As a result, she serves as the egg donor and supplying the genetic makeup of the child.
+The other partner undergo the embryo transfer and carry the pregnancy.
 This process creates the ultimate two-mother family.
-The new family will enjoy the legal recognition and social privileges of complete, dual motherhood.
+The new family will enjoy the legal and social recognition and privileges of dual motherhood.

-- the fertility and health of the egg-donor partner
+- Fertility and health of the egg-donor partner

-- the fertility and health of the sperm donor
+- Fertility and health of the sperm donor

-- the expertise and skill of the physicians and embryologists managing the process
+- Expertise and skill of the physicians and embryologists managing the process

 Questions about reciprocal IVF?
 I’m happy to answer them for you.
 Please use the contact us form and I’ll follow-up with details.